-But then I dare say too that anything that steals something irreplaceable or irrecoverable actually kills it in the consciousness of the owner.
-Why?
-Since he or she could have stopped interacting with it.
+But then, I dare say too that anything that steals something irreplaceable or irrecoverable actually kills the consciousness of the owner.

-Therefore, since lost time is well lost, procrastination actually kills time quite literally.
+Therefore, since lost time is well lost, procrastination actually kills you literally.
 So, think of the chunk of time you lose every time you procrastinate as losing a chunk of yourself.

 Now, further imagine how much of yourself you’ve lost since your first procrastination.

-Take a further step in your imagination to visualize how much more you should have been that you actually are.
+Take a further step in your imagination to visualize how much more you should have been than you actually are.